emeinhart/policies/iHelpU.Tech Terms of Service.md

 Meinhart Solutions LLC will attempted, but is not obligated, to contact the customer once a repair is completed and before a device becomes abandoned.
 A valid phone and email must be on file.
 Meinhart Solutions LLC is not responsible for incorrect or outdated contact information.
 It is the customer’s responsibility to respond to our messages, keep up-to-date contact information, and inform Meinhart Solutions LLC of any contact information changes.

+## Estimate Policy

+Repairs

 # Repair Specific Terms

 Meinhart Solutions LLC may enact special terms and conditions for specific repairs.

+## Apple IRP repairs
+### The following terms apply for all Mac and iPhone repairs covered under the Apple Independent Repair Provider program:
+Additional user information may be required prior to creating an IRP repair.
+Apple requires this information to Find My must be disabled on the unit under repair for the duration of the repair.
+This includes when the repair is still active.

 ## Motorola Phone Repairs